marcelo-rispoli-leal/morenaas/README.md

     - `AWD_SITE_ID`: Your site ID on AlwaysData.
 You can find the ID in the URL when editing your site in the AlwaysData panel (e.g., `https://admin.alwaysdata.com/site/123456/`, the ID is `123456`).

 3.  **Deploy:**
-    Any `push` to the `AWD_GIT_BRANCH` branch will trigger the GitHub Actions workflow, which will deploy your application to the AlwaysData server and restart it automatically.
+    Any `push` to the `master` branch will trigger the GitHub Actions workflow, which will deploy your application to the AlwaysData server and restart it automatically.